huangbowen521/octopress-syncPost/README.md

 ## Configure

-1. Checkout this repository. copy _custom folder(contains the file in it) to your octopress folder.
+1. Checkout this repository, **copy _custom folder(contains the file in it) to your octopress folder.**

 2. add new gem denpendencies to Gemfile.

 	```ruby
 	  gem 'metaweblog', '~> 0.1.0'
 	  gem 'nokogiri', '~> 1.5.9'
 	```
 	(The first gem is used to send post with MetaWeblog API.
-The sencend gem is used to parse html.)
+	The second gem is used to parse html.)

 	then run `bundle install` to install them.

 3. add MetaWeblog configuration to _config.yml file.